 Mastering geolocation in GPS-denied environments

 The Army must prepare for conflicts of the 2030-2040 era.
 The associated challenges represent multiple technological issues for defense technology providers.
+SYSNAV is particularly engaged in the challenge of dismounted soldiers localization.

 In this medium-long term reflection, two major issues dominate, each of them covering multiple challenges with technological resonance.
 The first issue is ensuring operational superiority in increasingly info-centric conflicts.
 The second issue is about maintaining France‘s strategic independence in terms of defense technologies.